A short research paper

 The upcoming messaging tool – email, IM, texting combine - is moving towards pioneering a new away of integrating the way we communicate.
 It threatens to make email looks obsolete.
 Additionally, Facebook is exploring a range of future options such as going into the smartphone, browser, and tablet computer businesses.

-Like any other IT companies, Facebook will lose its prominence at some point.
-However, one can definitely say that that point is nowhere near us.
+Like any other IT companies (Microsoft, Napster, MySpace, etc) Facebook will lose its prominence at some point.
+However, one can definitely say that that point is not on the horizon yet.